brouberol/pico-mixer/README.md

 You only have to run these commands once.
 At that point, all the dependencies have been installed.

-Now, copy all the sounds files you would like to play (12 max) under the `sounds` folder, and open the `config.json` file with a text editor, such as Notepad.
+Now, copy all the sounds files you would like to play (12 max) under the `pico_mixer_web\assets\sounds` folder, and open the `config.json` file with a text editor, such as Notepad.
 Replace each example `title` attribute with the name of a sound file you copied under `sounds` and, feel free to add a couple of descriptive tags under the `tags` attribute.
 Save the `config.json` file.

 We can now execute the web server!